Warren M. Washington

-Warren Morton Washington (born August 28, 1936) is an American atmospheric scientist, a former chair of the National Science Board, and currently senior scientist at the National Center for Atmospheric Research (NCAR) in Boulder, Colorado.
+Warren Morton Washington (August 28, 1936 – October 18, 2024) was an American atmospheric scientist, a chair of the National Science Board, and a Distinguished Scholar at the National Center for Atmospheric Research (NCAR) in Boulder, Colorado.
+His research was part of the United Nations Intergovernmental Panel on Climate Change that shared the 2007 Nobel Peace Prize with Al Gore.
+In 2019, he was awarded the Tyler Prize for Environmental Achievement.

-Biography
+Early life and education

+Washington was born in Portland, Oregon on August 28, 1936.
+His father worked as a Pullman porter for Union Pacific Railroad, and his mother was a nurse.

-Washington was born in Portland, Oregon.
-He graduated from Oregon State University (OSU) with a B. S. in physics and an M.S. in meteorology, and obtained a doctoral degree in meteorology from Pennsylvania State University (PSU) in 1964.
+He graduated from Oregon State University (OSU) with a B. S. in physics in 1958 and an M.S. in general science in 1960.

+In 1964, Washington received a doctoral degree in meteorology from Pennsylvania State University, the second African-American in the United States to earn a doctorate in meteorology.
+In 2019, the Warren M. Washington Building in Penn State’s Innovation Park was dedicated to honor Washington for his career and contributions to his alma mater.

+Career

+Washington was an internationally recognized expert in atmospheric sciences and climate research specializing in computer modeling of the Earth's climate.
 He joined the National Center for Atmospheric Research (NCAR) in 1963 as a scientist and then moved through the ranks to become senior scientist in 1975.

-Washington is an internationally recognized expert in atmospheric sciences and climate research specializing in computer modeling of the Earth's climate.
-In recent years he has served his science in a broad range of capacities.
-He was appointed to the National Science Board (NSB) in 1994, reappointed in 2000, and became chair from 2002–2006.
+He was appointed to the National Science Board (NSB) in 1994, reappointed in 2000, and became chair from 2002 to 2006.
 In 1998 he was appointed to the National Oceanic and Atmospheric Administration (NOAA) Science Advisory Board; in 1999 he was elected by the Woods Hole Oceanographic Institution (WHOI) Board of Trustees as a member of the corporation for a three-year term; in 2000 he was appointed a member of the Advanced Scientific Computing Advisory Committee by the U.S. Secretary of Energy; and in February 2009 he was elected to the National Academy of Engineering (NAE) "for pioneering the development of coupled climate models, their use on parallel supercomputing architectures, and their interpretation."
 His scientific and policy papers are archived as the Warren M. Washington Collection at the library of the National Center for Atmospheric Research.